Toaripi Lauti: Prime Minister of Tuvalu, post-independence

 When Tuvalu became independent in 1978, he was appointed as its first prime minister.
 He was also the minister of finance from 1977 to 1981.
 He was appointed as a member of the Privy Council in 1979.

 The first elections after independence were not held until 8 September 1981.
-At that election Dr. Tomasi Puapua, was elected as prime minister with a 7:5 majority over the group of members of parliament headed by Toaripi Lauti.
+At that election, Tomasi Puapua was elected as prime minister with a 7:5 majority over the group of members of parliament headed by Lauti.
 The administration of Toaripi Lauti had become involved in controversy, as a result of his decision to invest nearly all of the government's money with an American real estate salesman who promised 15 percent returns from the purchase of land in Texas.
 The investment turned out to be a fraud.
-While the funds were recovered by US agencies, the controversy resulted in a loss of confidence in his judgment and was an important factor in the election of Dr. Tomasi Puapua.
+While the funds were recovered by US agencies, the controversy resulted in a loss of confidence in his judgment and was an important factor in the election of Puapua.

-Toaripi Lauti also served as the President of the Funafuti Town Council and as a member of the Tuvalu Language Board.
+Lauti also served as the President of the Funafuti Town Council and as a member of the Tuvalu Language Board.